wender-404/Andro-Hack/README.md

  @ Description
  --------------

-    This code explore a fail in function popen of os module``` For exit use CRTL+Z
+    This code exploits a flaw in the popen function of module os.
+    To close the tool keep pressing CTRL+Z

  @ Instaltion
  -------------